Barry, Angus: Amenities

 The village is served by Barry Links railway station on the other side of the A930 bypass road.
 The station itself sees very infrequent service, twice per day each way except Sundays.

 A regular hourly bus service between Dundee and Arbroath, operated by Stagecoach East Scotland, calls at stops on Main Street of the village.

 The village once had at primary school which closed in 2007.

+Bus Services

+Stagecoach Strathtay operate the bus services in the area.
+Their services 73 & 73B connect the village with Arbroath, Dundee and Ninewells Hospital daily.
+On weekdays, JP Minicoaches run service 181/A once a day from Barry to Monifieth and Forfar.
+In the opposite direction, the 181 and 181A run to Carnoustie and Muirdrum.